Mozart: Legend of an Extraordinary Musician

 Interest in Music

-At the age of four, Mozart’s father gave him music lessons.
+Mozart’s father gave him music lessons at the age of four.
 Thus, he could train his son to play short pieces in a few minutes.
 Wolfgang could play with great precision and creativity with rhythm.
-At the age of five, he began composing pieces of music and played them to his father, who wrote them down on paper.
+At the age of five, he began composing pieces of music and playing them to his father, who wrote them down on paper.

 The Mozart family participated in his musical tours to play in European cities, such as Paris, Brussels, Munich, Augsburg and many others.
 He also played music in public places and churches to increase his fame and gain global admiration and appreciation from people and musical composers such as Johann Bach.
 Later he began composing his first symphonies, as well.
 He wrote a music book in German, hoping to get the opportunity to participate in the Italian opera theatre, but he failed in that.